Snapshot Datasets: Comparing "Last Two Instances" / Track Changes (Version 5.0.5)

 Derived fields with formulas including current and prior values become UNAVAILABLE when switching to a Single Instance mode.

 4.2.
 [Option 2] Using Derived fields when constructing Filters

-Alternatively, if the complex formula of a Derived field includes both current and prior values which are required for calculation (as shown in the picture above), the drop-down lists in filters section will include only current value option.
+Alternatively, if the complex formula of a Derived Field includes both current and prior values which are required for calculation (as shown above), the drop-down lists in filters section will include only current value option.

 What would you like to do next?